kkristianr/dialect-identification/README.md

 ## 5. Discussion and conclusion
-Surprisingly the invested effort for the second submission "hacking" releaved itself to be close to the overall estimated effort.
+Surprisingly the invested effort for the "hacking" part releaved itself to be close to the overall estimated effort.
 However, small differences occured and are visible in the following table.
 The pure development of an architecture for the transfomers to get it running was relatively fast, unfortunately only during the training and results examination many problems and poor performance come into sight.
 A lot of adjustments and re-runs to come close to our baseline were necessary.
 Patience was key, but my patience became quickly frustration and I switched to Google Colab+Pro to speed up my training times in order to try different paramenters and experiment a bit more.

 Task  | Estimated effort in hours  | Actual effort in hours